British couple among four dead after cable car crash in southern Italy

 A British couple have died in a cable crash near Naples.

-Graeme Winn, 65 and Elaine Winn, 58, were among the four people who died in the crash on Thursday at Monte Faito in the town of Castellammare di Stabia, according to local reports.
+Graeme Winn, 65 and Elaine Winn, 58, were among the four people who died in the crash on Thursday at Monte Faito in the town of Castellammare di Stabia, according to a spokesman for the local mayor’s office.

+The couple, from Market Harborough in Leicestershire, were part of a local bikers group, it is understood.

 An Israeli national also died and a fifth person, believed to be a foreign tourist, was seriously injured in the incident, it was reported.